BanPolytech/VideoStation/README.md

 |                  Pilot                   |                  Silo                   |
 | :--------------------------------------: | :--------------------------------------: |
 | `[pilote_name]/config/server-config.yml` `[pilote_name]/config/silos-config.yml` | `silos/[silo_name]/config/server-config.yml` `silos/[silo_name]/config/database-config.yml` |

-## Developer

-To help you test the backend ApiPlaylist, I provide:

-- a Postman collection, containing all the endpoints of the APIs
-- a Postman environment (token, ApiPlaylist host, ApiPlaylist port, etc.)

-The folder `developer` contains these files.

 ## Reflect - What could be improved